AbigailGreen/AyrshireWitches/README.md

 The home page has sections for information about six different witches, each with an image appropriate to the theme.

 There is also a map image with arrows pointing to the location of each witch.

+There is a form to join a mailing list for the user to interact with.

 A reference list is provided, each is in link form to allow the user to view the material in a seperate tab.